Daios Cove Explorers kids club

 Just 10 minutes from the town of Agios Nikolaos, the resort was the idea of a German businessman in the Seventies.
 The story goes that he was sailing his yacht along the coast and was forced to seek shelter from a storm in the nearest bay.
 The clouds lifted to reveal a horseshoe bay of sand and crystal-clear water, flanked by rocky cliffs, and he was smitten.
 It is not hard to see why.

 But, alas, he was unable to complete his labour of love, selling the plot in 2007 to the Daios family.
 They finished what he started in 2010.
 It has been quite a feat of construction.
-Clinging to the hillside like an amphitheater, the resort is built in the style of a Cretan village, with 300-plus villas and apartments lining eight streets, cascading down to the private beach below.
+Clinging to the hillside like an amphitheatre, the resort is built in the style of a Cretan village, with 300-plus villas and apartments lining eight streets, cascading down to the private beach below.

 The architects seemed to have an understanding of the things that matter most to families: space, privacy and anonymity.
 The 42 sq m apartments rival any resort for size and each has a private pool.
 The views are the real bonus the bay flanked by parched hills on one side and the endless Aegean on the other.
 Only the small island of Spinalonga, the former leper colony made famous by Victoria Hislops novel The Island, interrupts the vista.